AItoid/WindowsPrivacyGuide/README.md

 #### Apps
 - **Apps & features** > Uninstall all applications that you can from the large list that state they're from Microsoft.
-> [!NOTE]
-> Be sure to uninstall applications such as Paint & Calculator as well.

 #### System
 - **Optional features** > Uninstall applications such as Notepad or any common program for Windows.